openbsm/bsmtrace/README.md

 	% make install
 ```

-## Credits
+## Contributors

-The following organizations and individuals have contributed substantially to
-the development of BSMtrace (in alphabetical order):
+The following organizations and individuals have contributed to the development of BSMtrace (in alphabetical order):

 * Aaron L. Meihm
 * Christian S.J.
 Peron
+* Mak Kolybabi
+* Marius Halden
 * Seccuris Labs

-The following people have contributed to the project with the contribution
-noted:

-* Mak Kolybabi (EBNF specification, PCRE for pathnames, man pages)

 ## Bugs